mozilla/extension-workshop/index.md

 layout: home
 ---

-# Build a better web
+# Extend the Web

+Get help creating and publishing Firefox extensions that make browsing smarter, safer, and faster.
+<br><br>
-New to extension development?
-Ready to launch your innovation or create a custom enterprise solution?
-We’ve got the resources you need to make browsing smarter, safer, faster.
+You’ll find the resources you need, whether you’re getting started with extension development, preparing to launch your innovation, or developing a custom enterprise solution.